mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/img/lab-encodings/README.md

 ```
 > **NOTE:**
 > For all the code blocks in this file, you should open up interactive python and type in the code exactly as it appears here, and ensure that you get the correct output.
-> You don't need to submit this output in anyway, but the actual coding tasks at the end are built off of this knowledge.
+> You don't need to submit this output.

 When the communiqué was first created,
 there was no encoding scheme for representing Chinese language text electronically,